stats

 params Object

-probabilities: 1D array of probabilities for each category; n: Number of samples to generate
+Contains: probabilities (1D array of probabilities for each category), n (Number of samples to generate).

 Author: